-Sealegs responsibility is limited to making the required repairs or replacements of parts with new or property of Sealegs.
+Sealegs responsibility is limited to making the required repairs or replacements of parts with new or Sealegs re-manufactured or reconditioned parts.
+All parts replaced under this warranty become the property of Sealegs.

-Sealegs re-manufactured or reconditioned parts.
-All parts replaced under this warranty become the purchased, the owner is responsible for any additional charges in obtaining the warranty service due to but not limited to, freight, insurance, taxes, fees, import duties, and any and all other financial charges required to interact with the nearest Authorised Sealegs Reseller.
+In the event that warranty service is required outside of the region from where the boat was purchased, the owner is responsible for any additional charges in obtaining the warranty service due to but not limited to, freight, insurance, taxes, fees, import duties, and any and all other financial charges required to interact with the nearest Authorised Sealegs Reseller.